 South Africa is incredibly cheap, particularly in terms of food and drink, so a Room Only or B&B stay is definitely recommended - all inclusive/full board is very hard to find unless you’re staying at a safari lodge.
 The locally produced meat and wine is excellent, so you can eat extremely well on the cheap!

 How to Find Cheap Long Haul Holidays

 Know the shoulder seasons: Shoulder season is the period between the high prices of peak season and the bad weather of off-peak, when you can still get pretty good weather but avoid the high price tag.
 It’s the best of both worlds and means you'll be able to get faraway holidays cheaper!

 Look at in-resort costs: Choose a destination with a low cost of living so you can minimise accommodation costs by booking room only and eating out for cheap.
-It also reduces the general pressure of saving; once you’ve paid for flights and hotel your required spending money will be minimal.
+It also reduces the general pressure of saving; once you’ve paid for your flights and a hotel your required spending money will be minimal.

 Book an indirect flight: Direct flights are obviously the fastest and most convenient option, but also the most expensive.
 By booking indirect flights for your faraway holidays, you can save a lot of money even if the wait between flights is only a few hours.

 Stay for longer: To make the longer flight really feel worth it, long haul holidays are best enjoyed on a 2-week break; a 14-night package is usually only marginally more expensive than a 7-night one anyway.